tapvirsingh/teatags/MD/home.md

 You can write your articles using Markdown.
 HTML Tags and elements will still be available, for example, you may use `<code>`, `<b>`, `<strong>` etc tags along with elements in your code or text however we would recommend using <code>\`</code> and <code>\**</code> instead.
 Use HTML tags only when you are completely out of options.

-The **TTagAppSettings** folder contains files which have the global settings for your app.
+The **ttag-settings** folder contains files which have the global settings for your app.
 Files in this folder prevent you from rewriting the global default code again and again.
 For example,

 ```php
 <?php